This is the multi-page printable view of this section. Click here to print.

 Build

-This stage executes the command to build the application.
+This is the stage that executes the command to build the application.

 Select Build as the stage type.